|Panel Groups||Running the Screenset|

-The following sections describe all the available functions, the parameters you can use, and how you can combine functions in procedures.
+The following sections describe all the available functions, and the parameters you can use.
 A full description of each function and its parameters is in the chapter Function Code List.

 To use any of these available functions and their parameters, you can either type in the required function key codes,or use the facilities available in the Dialog Definition menu described later in this chapter.

 You use attribute functions to set attributes on fields.
 You might do this to highlight certain fields on a panel, or all the fields on a panel.
 For example, you would use the error attribute to highlight an error found during a validation performed in the calling program (for example, file record not found).
 You can use any of the six run-time attributes described in the chapter Panel Painting.
 The following attribute functions are available:

 |SGAT||Set Global Attribute|

 You use the cursor functions to turn the cursor state on and off.
 This might be useful, for example, if you do not require the cursor for a panel that contains no input fields but is already on the screen because of some screen activity outside the control of the Dialog System.
 You could set the cursor state to off to remove the cursor from the screen.